Gameology-Space/SystemReset2173/Ideas to be added.md

 4. Platform will be build with Unity, local hosted api calls for python to llm.
 Hosted api can later transferred to external host.
 5. Use langchain for tracing, database building
 6. Ensure players have a way to play offline, there should never be a "shutdown" of games if there are people who wants to play.
 Create a way for people to be unplugged.
+7.  in the future, multiplayer in the world start at the same time and ends by season.
+8. Can I design the whole game to be keyboard only control, no mouse.

 ## coding thoughts